National Day for Truth and Reconciliation & Orange Shirt Day

 Orange has become the colour associated with remembering and commemorating the victims of residential schools.
 The reason orange is worn for this purpose is based on the experience of one survivor the Indian Residential School System.
 The video below tells her story.

-On September 30 we wear orange to:
+On September 30 wear orange to:

 • Show that every child matters.